jerrygaoLondon/RPDNN/README.md

 The trained models reported in our paper is available at [figshare project site](https://figshare.shef.ac.uk/articles/Trained_RPDNN_LOO-CV_models_for_early_rumor_detection/11558520) (shef.data.11558520.v1) and http://staffwww.dcs.shef.ac.uk/people/J.Gao/RPDNN/models/

-Due to limited quote of available sapce, we release full model and context-only model now.
+Due to limited quote of available space, we release full model and context-only model now.

 If you are interested in all the models, please contact us.